Polish Data Protection Commissioner

 The Office of the Polish Data Protection Commissioner or officially President of the Personal Data Protection Office (Polish: Prezes Urzędu Ochrony Danych Osobowych, PUODO) is an independent national data protection authority responsible for upholding the European Union fundamental right of individuals to data privacy through the enforcement and monitoring of compliance with data protection legislation in Poland.
+The authority has been headed by Mirosław Wróblewski since 26 January 2024; its deputy presidents are Agnieszka Grzelak and Konrad Komornicki.